 If you are experiencing a crisis, please call the Youth Connection Helpline at 314-819-8802 or toll-free at 844-985-8282.

-Therapists are master’s-level professionals and interns credentialed to provide services based on their degree in social work, counseling or psychology.
+School-based therapists are master’s-level professionals and interns credentialed to provide services based on their degree in social work, counseling or psychology.
 Our therapists have a variety of specialties, including family therapy, play therapy, art therapy, therapy with children and adolescents, trauma, grief and loss and more.
 These creative professionals partner with teachers, school administrators and parents to develop individualized treatment plans and behavioral interventions for students.